WebAssembly/spec/spectec/test-prose/TEST.md

       b) Push the value (I32.CONST c_2) to the stack.

 execution_of_VREPLACE_LANE (Lnn X M) i
+1. Let nt_0 be $lunpack(Lnn).
-1. Assert: Due to validation, a value of value type $lunpack(Lnn) is on the top of the stack.
+2. Assert: Due to validation, a value of value type nt_0 is on the top of the stack.
-2. Pop the value (nt_0.CONST c_2) from the stack.
+3. Pop the value (nt_0.CONST c_2) from the stack.
-3. Assert: Due to validation, a value is on the top of the stack.
+4. Assert: Due to validation, a value of value type V128 is on the top of the stack.
-4. Pop the value (V128.CONST c_1) from the stack.
+5. Pop the value (V128.CONST c_1) from the stack.
-5. Let c be $invlanes_((Lnn X M), $lanes_((Lnn X M), c_1) with [i] replaced by $lpacknum_(Lnn, c_2)).
+6. Let c be $invlanes_((Lnn X M), $lanes_((Lnn X M), c_1) with [i] replaced by $lpacknum_(Lnn, c_2)).
-6. Push the value (V128.CONST c) to the stack.
+7. Push the value (V128.CONST c) to the stack.

 execution_of_VEXTUNOP sh_2 sh_1 vextunop
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 2. Pop the value (V128.CONST c_1) from the stack.
 3. Let c be $vextunop__(sh_1, sh_2, vextunop, c_1).
 4. Push the value (V128.CONST c) to the stack.

 execution_of_VEXTBINOP sh_2 sh_1 vextbinop
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 2. Pop the value (V128.CONST c_2) from the stack.
-3. Assert: Due to validation, a value is on the top of the stack.
+3. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 4. Pop the value (V128.CONST c_1) from the stack.
 5. Let c be $vextbinop__(sh_1, sh_2, vextbinop, c_1, c_2).
 6. Push the value (V128.CONST c) to the stack.

 execution_of_VNARROW (Jnn_2 X M_2) (Jnn_1 X M_1) sx
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 2. Pop the value (V128.CONST c_2) from the stack.
-3. Assert: Due to validation, a value is on the top of the stack.
+3. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 4. Pop the value (V128.CONST c_1) from the stack.
 5. Let ci_1* be $lanes_((Jnn_1 X M_1), c_1).
 6. Let ci_2* be $lanes_((Jnn_1 X M_1), c_2).